 Adventure Tours in Crete

-If you’re an adventurous soul and want to do something a bit more active in Greece, we suggest the following tours from our trusted partner, Adrenaline Hunter.
+If you’re an adventurous soul and want to do something a bit more active in Greece, we suggest the following tours from our trusted partner, Manawa.
 These active tours in Crete will offer a nice mix-up from the historical tours and boat excursions!

 - Parasailing over Heraklion